SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-Though GH packing makes use of large plaintext space, the plaintext space is not fully exploited.
-Remind that we usually have a 1023 bit-length integer as the plaintext upper bound when using a 1024-bit key length Pailier HE.
-Assuming instances number $n$ is $1,000,000$, $r$ is $53$, we will assign $74$ bits for $g$ and $73$ bits for $h$, according to equation \ref{bit_assign}.
-The $b_{gh}$ is 147, still smaller than 1023.
+Although the GH packing algorithm uses a lot of plaintext space, the plaintext space is not fully utilized.
+Remind that we usually have a 1023 bit-length integer as the plaintext upper bound when using a 1024-bit key length in the Paillier \cite{paillier1999public}.
+Assuming instances number $n$ is $1,000,000$, $r$ is $53$, we will assign $74$ bits for $g$ and $73$ bits for $h$, according to equation \ref{gh_cum_max}.
+The $b_{gh}$ is 147, which is still less than 1023.

-To make full use of plaintext space, we can conduct cipher compressing on host parties.
-This technique utilizes the property of our in-built HE algorithms that an addition operation or a scalar multiplication operation has less cost than a decryption operation.
-We use addition and multiplication operations to compress several encrypted numbers in split-info into one encrypted number and make sure that the plaintext space is fully exploited.
-The idea of this method is the same as the GH Packing: we multiply a ciphertext by $2^{b_{gh}}$ to move its plaintext to left by ${b_{gh}}$ bits.
-Then we can add another ciphertext to it to compress two ciphers into one.
-We can repeat this process until the plaintext space has no bits left for compressing.
-Once a guest received an encrypted number, it only has to decrypt one encrypted number to recover several $gh$ statistical results and reconstruct split-infos.
+To fully use the plaintext space, we can perform ciphertext compression on the passive parties.
+This technique utilizes the property of our built-in HE algorithm, which is that an addition operation or a scalar multiplication operation is less costly than a decryption operation.
+We use addition and multiplication operations to compress several encrypted numbers in split-info into one encrypted number and make sure that the plaintext space is fully utilized.
+The idea of this method is the same as the GH Packing method: we multiply a ciphertext $C$ by $2^{b_{gh}}$, shifting its plaintext by ${b_{gh}}$ bits to the left.
+Then, we can add another ciphertext to it, compressing the two ciphertexts into one.
+We can repeat this process until no more bits are left in the plaintext space to compress, as shown in equation \ref{compress}.
+Once the active party receives an encrypted number, it only needs to decrypt one encrypted number to recover several $gh$ statistical results and reconstruct split-info.

-In the case above, given a 1023 bit-length plaintext space, and an $b_{gh}$ of 147, We are able to compress $\lfloor 1023 / 147 \rfloor= 6$ split points into one.
-The algorithm is described below.

-By using cipher-compressing, on one hand, we save time from less decryption operations, on the other hand, the costs in transferring encrypted split-Infos are reduced by several times.
+In the case above, given a 1023 bit-length plaintext space and $b_{gh}$ of 147, We are able to compress $\lfloor 1023 / 147 \rfloor= 6$ split points into 1.
+By using ciphertext compression, decryption operations and decryption time can be reduced by up to 6 times.
+On the other hand, the communication cost of encrypted split-info is also reduced by up to 6 times.
+Figure \ref{cipher-compress} illustrates the process of ciphertext compression.